UD Logo

 Module 7.
 Can AI Be Detected?

 The quick answer is no, chatbots cannot reliably be detected.
 Here the keyword is reliably.
 Some companies claim to have developed chatbot detectors but when used in the real world, chatbot detectors err on both sides of the equation by saying that AI written articles are original, or conversely, claiming that original articles were written by AI.
-Here is an article from ZDNET in which seven out of nine ChatGPT detectors failed to work reliably:
+Here is an article from ZDNET reporting on reliability scores for eleven AI detectors on the market today:

 The artificial intelligence company that created ChatGPT is called OpenAI.
 In order to stop kids from cheating, OpenAI created an AI Text Classifier designed to detect whether an essay got written by ChatGPT: